milestone-dev/ETK/README.md

 # EUD Trigger Kit
 ETK is a collection of EUD EPS functions designed for StarCraft: Brood War map creators.
-It aims to help you create powerful and felible maps with its accessible, well documented API.
+It aims to help you create powerful and flexible maps by providing an accessible and well documented API.

 ETK is possible thanks to [euddraft](https://github.com/phu54321/euddraft/) and is meant to be used with the powerful [EUD Editor 3](https://github.com/Buizz/EUD-Editor-3)

 ## Installation